Mononucleosis in Teens FAQ

 Other rare complications are:

 If you have a weakened immune system, you are more likely to have severe mononucleosis.
-Certain diseases and medicines can weaken your immune system.
+Certain diseases and medicines can weaken the immune system.
 This includes HIV/AIDS, chemotherapy for cancer treatment, and steroids.

 Why Is Mono Called the Kissing Disease?